 When you’ve had your fill of colonial architecture, make your way to the mirador (viewpoint) of Yanahuara.
 Located a short distance outside the city center, Yanahuara offers jaw-dropping views of nearby volcanoes through pearly-white sillar arches.
 Just remember to take your sunglasses — the sun can be blinding when it reflects off the stone, especially at midday and during the early afternoon.

 Arequipa has gained a reputation as a gastronomic destination, so get ready to order a few new dishes during your visit!

-Other fairly common specialties include estofado de res (beef served with sauce and rice) and pastel de papa (sliced potatoes with melted cheese).
+Other local specialties include estofado de res (beef served with sauce and rice) and pastel de papa (sliced potatoes with melted cheese).
 And, on Sundays, most families in Arequipa chow down on adobo (pork chop soup).
 Although some restaurants in touristy areas serve the dish throughout the week, you’re guaranteed to find a more authentic version near the Plaza de Armas on a Sunday afternoon.

 Exploring near Arequipa

 Finally, Arequipa is just a stone’s throw from some of Peru’s prime adventure destinations.
 Whether you choose to scale El Misti or explore the world’s deepest canyons, you’re in for a treat!